-- 5. Work in pairs.
+- 6. Work in pairs.
 Take turns to ask and answer the questions. - 1.
 What sonnets or plays written by William Shakespeare have you read? - 2.
 Have you read them in English or Ukrainian? - 3.
-What are they about? - Write some interesting facts from William Shakespeare's life.
+What are they about? - 7.
+Write some interesting facts from William Shakespeare's life.
+Use the Internet resources to help you.